Updated March 16, 2023

 - Neo Load: This method is adopted to carry out stress testing on the web and, besides that, on mobile applications.
 It has innumerable dominance, some of which are backing all major servers approachable in the market, could be utilized to handle this testing on ERP, CRM, and Business Intelligence sort applications, etc.

-Approach To Stress Testing
+Approach to Stress Testing

 The procedure involved to direct stress testing is more or less similar to the steps used to conduct testing because it is a type of performance testing.
-Discussed below are seven ways that are used to manage any type of performance testing, be it volume testing, load testing or stress testing.

 - Recognizing the testing ambiance: Detecting the network configurations details, the software and the hardware details, and other tools required for stress testing an application.